February 15, 2026 8:22 am

 Social Cash Transfer (SCT) Program

-The objective of this component is to support poor and food-insecure households in the selected counties through the provision of SCTs to targeted beneficiaries.
-Specially, it would provide income support to about 16,000 poor and food-insecure
+The objective of this component supports poor and food-insecure households in the selected counties through the provision of SCTs to targeted beneficiaries.
+Specially, it provide incomes support to about 16,000 poor and food-insecure

 households in River Gee, Grand Kru Grand Bassa, and Rivercess.